trusk89/socialmanagertools-igbot/README.md

 3. Run `npm install` in `instagram-bot.js` folder.
 4. Rename `config.js.tpl` to `config.js`, fill it properly.
 5. Start the bot via `node bot.js`
-6. If work add star :star: at this project :heart:
+6. If it works add a star :star: at this project :heart:
-7. If you want help me: **[donate on paypal](http://paypal.ptkdev.io)** or become a **[backer on patreon](http://patreon.ptkdev.io)**.
+7. If you want to help me: **[donate on paypal](http://paypal.ptkdev.io)** or become a **[backer on patreon](http://patreon.ptkdev.io)**.

 For advanced configuration see [INSTALL.md](https://github.com/social-manager-tools/instagram-bot.js/blob/master/INSTALL.md).

 #### 2FA: SMS Pin
-If you received sms or email pin edit `loginpin.txt` and insert it on first line.
+If you received an SMS or an email pin edit `loginpin.txt` and insert it on the first line.
 Wait 50-60 seconds...

 #### Tips: hide browser
 Edit `config.js` and switch `chrome_headless` option to `true`.

-#### Check if work:
+#### Check if it works:
-See images in ./logs/screenshot or disable `chrome_headless` flag.
+See images in `./logs/screenshot` or disable `chrome_headless` flag.

 ## Bugs
 1. `[ERROR] login: The username you entered doesn't belong to an account.
 Please check your username and try again. (restart bot and retry...)`
-* Why happen?
+* Why did it happen?
 Instagram desktop is in overcapacity.
-Happen at 12-14 and 19-21 all days.
+Happens at 12:00-14:00 and 19:00-21:00 every day.
-* Solution: Login in other time or Logout from your instagram app, and login again.
-Reboot bot and retry...
+* Solution: Try to Login at a different time or Logout from your instagram app, and Login again.
+Reboot the bot and retry...
 Try and retry, and retry, and retry...
-Or stop bot and wait 2-3h...
+Or stop the bot and wait 2-3h.

 2. `Error: Protocol error (Page.captureScreenshot): Target closed.`
-* Why happen? macOS don't support correctly screenshot from puppeteer
+* Why did it happen? macOS doesn't properly support screenshots from puppeteer
-* Solution: set `screenshot` on `false` in `config.js`
+* Solution: set `screenshot` as `false` in `config.js`.

 3. `This code is no longer valid.
 Please request a new one.
 (400) (/accounts/login/ajax/two_factor/)`
-* Why happen?
-Instagram bug at login
+* Why did it happen?
+It's an Instagram bug at Login.
-* Solution: disable at moment 2FA or try old version of chrome (edit `config.js` set `executable_path`)
+* Solution: disable momentarily the "2FA" or try an old version of chrome (edit `config.js` set `executable_path`)

 ## Desktop setup (GUI Version)
 1. Download [Social Manager Tools GUI](https://socialmanagertools.ptkdev.io/).